Single-use plastic bag ban

 Businesses can decide whether to charge a fee for the bags they provide, and what they do with the money.

+There are some exceptions to the plastic bag ban.
 Businesses can still provide plastic bags for:

 - loose bulk items like fruit, vegetables, nuts, grains or candy

 - food or baked goods that aren’t pre-packaged